PHARTGAMES/DIRT5Simfeedback/README.md

 3. Copy the contents of the Dirt5TelemetryProvider folder within the Dirt5Simfeedback .zip into your SimFeedback root folder.

+4. Run the remove_blocking.bat file in the Simfeedback root folder.

 USAGE INSTRUCTIONS
 ==================